-- The purpose of the Nita M. Lowey 21st Century Community Learning Centers Title IV-B (21st CCLC) program is to establish or expand a broad array of services in community learning centers for students during non-school hours or periods when school is not in session. - Centers may offer services for students only during non-school hours or periods when school is not in session (after school, before school, evenings, weekends, summer or other school vacation periods).
-Adult Family Engagement services may occur at any time. - Centers must offer adult family members of 21st CCLC students opportunities for active and meaningful engagement in their children's education, including opportunities for literacy and related educational development to enhance student learning. - All 21st CCLC program services and activities must provide students who are struggling to meet academic expectations with opportunities for academic enrichment and instructional support to help them meet the challenging State academic standards in the core content areas including literacy, math and science. - 21st CCLC programs must ensure that all services provided are designed to reinforce and complement the regular academic program of participating students and that services are in alignment with the instruction students receive during the school day. - Programs must be continually evaluated to assess progress towards meeting their grant objectives in the areas of academics, youth development/social emotional learning (SEL) and family engagement. - Requiring funds to supplement and not supplant. - Ensure a safe and easily accessible learning environment, transportation, nutritious afterschool snacks and summer meals will be provided to students. - The ADE does not allow generation of 21st CCLC program income.
-This includes any program income, including fees for student participation.
-Any program income generated using 21st CCLC resources and placed into a site's 21st CCLC account will be deducted from the grant award for that site per federal law.
+- Centers may offer services for students only during non-school hours or periods when school is not in session (after school, before school, evenings, weekends, summer or other school vacation periods).
+Adult Family Engagement services may occur at any time. - Centers must offer adult family members of 21st CCLC students ongoing opportunities for active and meaningful engagement in their children's education, including opportunities for literacy and related educational development to enhance student learning. - All 21st CCLC program services and activities must provide students who are struggling to meet academic expectations with opportunities for academic enrichment and instructional support to help them meet the challenging State academic standards in the core content areas including literacy, math and science. - 21st CCLC programs must ensure that all services provided are designed to reinforce and complement the regular academic program of participating students and that services are in alignment with the instruction students receive during the school day. - Programs must be continually evaluated to assess progress towards meeting their grant objectives in the areas of academics, youth development and family engagement. - All 21st CCLC funds are required to supplement or enhance any existing out of school time offerings and cannot supplant or replace other funding sources. - Ensure a safe and easily accessible learning environment, transportation, nutritious afterschool snacks and summer meals will be provided to students. - The ADE does not allow generation of 21st CCLC program income.
+This includes any program income, including fees for student participation and 21st CCLC activity fundraising.
+Any program income generated using 21st CCLC resources will be deducted from the grant award for that site per federal law.

-FIDELITY TO APPROVED APPLICATION
+FIDELITY TO THE APPROVED APPLICATION

-Grant approved by the State Board of Education - Subgrantees receive annual written Grant Award Notification letters from regarding the State Board of Education (SBE) approved funding allocation for the 21st CCLC program for each year within the grant award period.
-The grant period is concurrent with the Federal fiscal year, July 1st - June 30th, unless otherwise noted and approved by the SBE.
+Grants are approved by the State Board of Education - Subgrantees receive annual written Grant Award Notification (GAN) letters regarding the State Board of Education (SBE) approved funding allocation for the 21st CCLC program for each year within the grant award period.
+The grant period is concurrent with the Sate fiscal year, July 1st - June 30th, unless otherwise noted and approved by the SBE.